amsam0/voicechat-discord/readme.md

 > **Warning**
 >
-> There cannot be more than one person speaking in the voice channel at a time. **We recommend limiting bot voice channels to 2 users to ensure that this does not cause an issue.**
+> There cannot be more than one person speaking in the voice channel at a time, or there will be weird audio glitches. **We recommend limiting bot voice channels to 2 users to ensure that this does
+> not cause an issue.**

 Now, reopen [the configuration file](#finding-the-configuration-file) with a text editor.
 Replace `VOICE_CHANNEL_ID_HERE` with the channel ID you copied.
 It should look something like this: